-As are other herding dogs, the Pyrenean Shepherd is intelligent and energetic.
+Herding dogs like the Pyrenean Shepherd are intelligent and energetic.
 When not herding sheep, it is great for other work or competitive sports such as obedience and agility.

-They come in two coat varieties, rough or smooth faced.
+Pyrenean Shepherds come in two coat varieties, rough or smooth-faced.
 Both varieties are recognized by the AKC, but the smooth-faced is not yet recognized by the Kennel Club.

 It is not yet a particularly popular breed in the United States.
-It ranks 181 out of the 196 or so breeds recognized by the AKC.
+It ranks 181 out of the 197 breeds recognized by the AKC.